manuelcampagnolo/PyQGIS_2nd_edition/README.md

 Instructor: Manuel Campagnolo, ISA/ULisboa

+In this repository, you can find:
+- The scripts used in the course: each script (python script) has a name that matches the names below.
+- A zip file `Input.zip` (that will be refered as the **Input folder** below) that contains all vectorial geographic data sets and tables that are used in the course
+- A zip file `Figures and other course documentation.zip` that contains figures and documents that complement the course contents below.

-Notice: the local organization of files should be as described below for Windows (please adapt the paths for MasOS).
+Notice: the local organization of files in you computer should be as described below for Windows (please adapt the paths for MasOS).
 Data are organized in sub-folders, to be just under an arbitrary "working folder" (e.g. C:\users\my_user\Documents\PyQGIS):

-- input: input data sets for class exercises (e.g. `C:\users\my_user\Documents\PyQGIS\input`): where input files should be stored
+- input: input data sets for exercises (e.g. `C:\users\my_user\Documents\PyQGIS\input`): where input files should be stored
 - scripts: where python scripts should go (e.g. `C:\users\my_user\Documents\PyQGIS\scripts`): where Python scripts should be stored
 - temp: temporary folder for outputs (e.g. `C:\users\my_user\Documents\PyQGIS\temp`): where intermediate and output files should be written

 ## Session 1: First example; using processing and history to obtain commands for the script; using variables and file paths

-* Input data: Vector geografic data sets representing a road (RVFundamental.gpkg) and a protection area for wild fires (RPFGC_PPSM.gkpk).
+* Input: Vector geografic data sets representing a road `RVFundamental.gpkg` and a protection area for wild fires `RPFGC_PPSM.gkpk`.
 See this map and the intended vegetation profile from Manual da Rede Primária.
 * Problem: determine two road buffers: one interior buffer within distance D of the road; one exterior buffer to fill the rest of the protection area.
 Both buffers need to be contained within the protection area.
 Then, create a single data set containing both buffers with an attribute that takes value "interior" and "exterior".
 See operations diagram for the problem.

 Try the following extensions of the problem: